boskogogic/Faculty-presentation/README.md

 # Faculty-presentation
-One of the faculty presentations that I held at my previous job.
+One of the faculty presentations that I held at faculty.
 The subject of the presentation is mobile data and protecting mobile data.
 Describe potential security problems and everything about them.
 Uploaded to give insight into my organization and presentation skills.